 One day the prisoners did not have roll call and the guards were gone.
 This was the first sign that the prisoners had that the war was over.
 Sandy recalled that the camp commandant was still in the camp and paid the price for being there.
 Many of the POWs held him directly responsible for the deaths of many POWs.
 Some of the POWs pulled him from his quarters and tore him to pieces.
 They believed he was receiving the same treatment he had ordered that they be given.

 Fearing for their lives, the prisoners stayed in the camp for ten days.
 American B-29s appeared over the camp and dropped 55 gallon drums containing food to the former POWs.
 What amazed the prisoners was that the Japanese civilians would bring the drums to them without touching anything in them.

 The prisoners were finally boarded onto a train for the East Coast of Japan.
-They were deloused and their clothing burned.
+They were deloused and the clothing, that had dropped to them, burned.
 After receiving new clothing, the former prisoners were boarded onto the U.S.S.
 Consolation on September 16, 1945, at Wakayama, Japan.
-Owen was malnourished and returned to the Philippines to be "fattened up."
-He then flew on a DC3 back to the United States.
+Sandy was malnourished and returned to the Philippines to be "fattened up."
+He next was flown, on a DC3, back to the United States.
 In October 1945, Sandy was reunited with his parents.

 Besides the Silver Star, Sandy also received the

 Purple Heart, the POW Medal, the Bronze Star,